Accelerate your tech career in 21 months through practical, challenge-based learning in engineering, business, and design.

 Students learn the concepts and skills required to design, prototype and fabricate physical artifacts, including 2-D and 3-D CAD modeling, high-fidelity prototyping (laser cutting, CNC milling, 3-D printing) and low-fidelity prototyping (paper, foam, media).
 Industry standards for manufacturing are also covered.

-Hardware/Software Lab 1 (Connected Devices track)
+Hardware/Software Lab I (Connected Devices track only)

 Credits: 4

-This is the required winter quarter Lab 1 course for the Connected Devices track.
+This is the required spring quarter Lab 1 course for the Connected Devices track.
 Students execute a series of projects to integrate software and hardware concepts learned in the Prepare phase of the program.

-Managing Data and Signal Processing
+ML and Signal Processing

 Students learn the basics of digital signal processing and machine learning, as well as simple methods for storing, managing and retrieving data in the cloud.